 All elementary instructional employees shall have no more than twenty-five (25) clock hours of pupil-contact teaching assignments per week, not including individual student conferences that may be scheduled by the employee on relief periods, with the exception of the schools that are on an extended day schedule.

-When an employee believes that class size is a problem in his/her class, or has a concern regarding the number of course preparations (see Section 8.02 above), the employee and the administrator shall meet about the concern and explore alternative solutions.
+When an employee believes that class size is a problem in their class, or has a concern regarding the number of course preparations (see Section 8.02 above), the employee and the administrator shall meet about the concern and explore alternative solutions.
 If the concerns of the employee are not addressed to his/her satisfaction, the employee may request in writing a meeting with the site administrator and a district-level administrator; the employee may also request that an LCTA representative be present at the meeting.
 The meeting shall be scheduled within five (5) days of the written request.
 The site administrator will forward the decision to the employee within five (5) days of the meeting.